Skip to content

 If you are new to EasyBuild and LUMI, it might be a good idea to first read through this chapter once, and then start software installations.

-We support installing software with EasyBuild only in the LUMI software stacks, not in CrayEnv.
+We support installing software with EasyBuild only in the LUMI software stacks, not in CrayEnv or any other stack.

 EasyBuild recipes